byt3bl33d3r/DOUBLETAP/README.md

 The `prestage` option accepts a file of root URLs (one per line) or a comma separated list of root URLs that will be "prestaged" before the proxy starts up.

-Practically speaking, prestaging URLs sets up the proxies in AWS before hand so you don't have to wait those [~30 seconds](#limitations) when you start proxying traffic.
+Practically speaking, prestaging URLs sets up the proxies in AWS before hand so you don't have to wait those [~30 seconds](#limitations) before getting back a response when you start proxying traffic.

 ### Sending Requests through the Proxy